top of page

 Planting preparation

-You'll need to dig the hole twice as wide as the root ball but only as deep as the tree was originally growing.
-There should be a colour change evident on the lower part of the trunk somewhere half-way between the graft and the commencement of the roots, that will be your guide as to what depth the tree was originally in the ground at.
-The graft should always be above the soil, never below.
-Mound up the soil a little at the bottom of the hole and spread the roots out over and around the mound in the hole and then back fill the hole packing it in as you go.
+You'll need to dig the hole twice as wide as the root ball, but only as deep as the tree was originally growing.
+Look for a colour change on the lower part of the trunk, usually somewhere between the graft and the roots.
+This marks the depth the tree was previously planted at and should guide your planting depth.

 Support